 Dry Ingredients: In the bowl of your stand mixer with dough attachment(or a large bowl ), place the bread flour, yeast, granulated sugar and salt.
 Make sure that the salt is not side by side or in direct contact with the yeast.
 Use a handheld whisk to combine well.

-Wet Ingredients: Add 3/4 cup water and slightly melted butter, and mix on low-speed with the dough hook until combined.
+Wet Ingredients: Add alternately half of the 3/4 cup water and slightly melted butter, and mix on low-speed with the regular hook attachment for about 30 seconds.
+Change to dough hook and continue mixing until combined.
 Raise the mixer speed to medium and kneed for about 10 minutes.
-The dough should be smooth and thick, but slightly sticky.
+The dough should be smooth and elastic, but soft and slightly sticky.
 If the dough is too wet, add 1-2 tbsp flour.

 Shape: Take the dough out of the bowl, and form it into a ball.
-Divide the dough into 3-4 pieces.
-Form into a ball, and using the palm of your hand, flatten the dough about 3 inches diameter.
-Use your thumb to create a hole in the center and work through the hole to make it larger, about 1.5inch in diameter.
+Divide the dough into 4 -5 pieces.
+Form into a ball, and using the palm of your hand, flatten the dough about 4 inches diameter.
+Use your thumb to create a hole in the center and work through the hole to make it larger, about 2-inch in diameter.
 You can use cookie cutter to create a hole, but I like doing i using my thumb to avoid any leftover dough.
+You can also use a cookie cutter as a guide to measure the size of the bagel.

 - for medium size (4 pieces) – bake 18 minutes or until the top turns brown